YabseraBogale/flask_erp/README.md

     python >= 3.11
     sqlite3

-Running the web app locally
+Running the web app locally:

     pip install -r requirements.txt

-for auditing dependences simply run
+for auditing dependences simply run to see:
     pip-audit